influxdata/docs-v2/content/enterprise_influxdb/v1.8/guides/smtp-server.md

 ---
-title: Setup of SMTP server for InfluxDB Enterprise
+title: Set up an SMTP server for InfluxDB Enterprise
 description: Set up an SMTP server to invite users to the console in InfluxDB Enterprise.
 aliases:
     - /enterprise/v1.8/guides/smtp-server/